pmfarley/SNO-Wavelength/README.md

 --tag-specifications 'ResourceType=instance,Tags=[{Key="kubernetes.io/cluster/wavelength-sno",Value=shared}]'
 ```

-## **STEP 6.
-DEPLOY THE BASTION INSTANCE:**

-Next, you'll deploy the Bastion host to allow you to SSH into your SNO instance.
 Remember that the carrier gateway in a Wavelength Zone only allows ingress from the carrier’s 5G network.
 This means that in order to SSH into the SNO server, you'll need to first SSH into the Bastion host, and then from there, SSH into your Wavelength SNO instance.
 The Bastion host is a t3.medium instance; running RHEL 8.4 AMI.